mayank992/recursive-component/readme.md

 Component Behavior:

 1. The FileExplorer component should render the data prop recursively, displaying folders and files in a nested structure.
-2. Folders: Can be expanded or collapsed by clicking on them.
+2. Folders: Initial state of folder should be collapsed.
+Can be expanded or collapsed by clicking on them.
 When expanded, the folder's children (files and subfolders) should be visible.
 When collapsed, the children should be hidden.
 3. Files: Clicking on a file should trigger the onFileSelect callback, passing the file's id.
 4. The expanded/collapsed state of each folder should be maintained independently, meaning that expanding one folder does not affect the state of other folders.
 5. If a folder is collapsed and then re-expanded, the previously expanded/collapsed state of its child folders should be retained.